-What are phonemes and graphemes?Updated a year ago
+What are phonemes and graphemes?Updated 2 years ago

 Phonemes are the individual sounds that make up a spoken word, like the /f/ sound in funny.
 There are 44 phonemes in English.
 Just like building fortresses out of Lego blocks, phonics encourages children to break down words into their individual phonemes (segmenting) and then put the phonemes back together again to form words (blending).